Taungoo Educational College

 Taungoo Educational College is located at Taungoo, Bago Division, Myanmar.
 Formerly it was the Convent High School under the Taungoo, Roman Catholic Diocese.
 After nationalization, it became Teacher's Training College.
-In 2000, the named has been changed to Taungoo Educational College and the government upgraded the level.
+In 2000, the name was changed to Taungoo Educational College and the government upgraded the level.
 Primarily a teacher training college, the college offers bachelor's and master's in education to the country's prospective primary, secondary and tertiary school teachers.